Marlene van Gansewinkel

 Marlene van Gansewinkel (born 11 March 1995) is a Dutch Paralympic athlete.
 In 2021, she won the gold medal in both the women's 100 metres T64 and 200 metres T64 events at the 2020 Summer Paralympics in Tokyo, Japan.
 She also won the bronze medal in the women's long jump T64 event.

-In 2016, she won the bronze medal in the women's long jump T44 event at the 2016 Summer Paralympics in Rio de Janeiro, Brazil.
+In 2016, she won the bronze medal in the women's long jump T44 event at the Summer Paralympics in Rio de Janeiro, Brazil.
 She has also won medals in the long jump and in sprinting events at the World Para Athletics Championships and the World Para Athletics European Championships.

 Early life

-She was born without her lower left leg and lower left arm.
+Van Gansewinkel was born without her lower left leg and lower left arm.